DHutzsch/iot-si-balance/README.md

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation
-Arduino IDE 2.3.2 with Arduino Mbed OS RP2040 Boards version 4.1.4, DHT sensor library by Adafruit version 1.4.6, HX711 Arduino library by Bogdan Necula version 0.7.5.
+Arduino IDE 2.3.2 by Arduino with libraries
+- Arduino Mbed OS RP2040 Boards version 4.1.4,
+- DHT sensor library by Adafruit version 1.4.6,
+- HX711 Arduino library by Bogdan Necula version 0.7.5.,
+- TFT_eSPI by Bodmer version 2.5.43
+- default SPI of Arduino BusIO by Adafruit version 1.16.1

 ## Usage
 Please, refer to the Wiki.